Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/CGTN - Most Read & Most Share/Does India really want to be a part of US anti-China agenda_.md

 ---
-title: Does India really want to be a part of U.S. anti-China agenda_
+title: 'Does India really want to be a part of U.S. anti-China agenda_'
 categories:
     - 新媒体
     - CGTN - Most Read & Most Share